leulyk/alx-low_level_programming/0x0B-malloc_free/README.md

-This folder contains solutions for projects on dynamic memory allocation.
+# This is the first project on dynamic memory allocation in C.